 There are other reasons that cracks can occur including deicing salts, which aid in the penetration of water into concrete and allowing more room for freezing and thawing problems.
 Rebar can also hold the concrete together well, and if it is not present cracks can be more common.
 Just as freezing and thawing can cause cracks, so can the expansion and contraction that occurs in extreme heat.

-How To Repair Concrete Cracks
+How To Repair Concrete Cracks in Pool Decking

 1. Chisel And Clean Out The Crack.

-Before you begin with filling the crack, it is important to chisel around the edges of the crack, maybe even chipping off some cement.
+Before you begin filling the crack, it is important to chisel around the edges of the crack, maybe even chipping off some cement.
 This will ensure there is no loose concrete and will allow the new filler to last longer.
 Clean the crack free of any debris or dust because anything left will ultimately be sealed underneath the new filler and could lead to further damage.

 A broom, vacuum, or air compressor can do this.
 A pressure washer would also do the job, but if that is used be sure that the concrete is completely dry before moving onto the next step.